 - Then, add in baking powder, baking soda, and salt and mix well.

-- Once cooked, remove from oven and let cool for about 30 minutes or until cookies are cold before icing.
+- Once cooked, remove from the oven and let cool for about 30 minutes or until cookies are cold before icing.